The Hunt concludes as two ACE Pilots battle for Air Supremacy.

 "Sorry sir, but you asked for a reminder wake-up call in the event we didn't hear from you by 7 am."

-"What time is it?"
-Captain McCormick asked, half asleep and slightly hungover after returning late the previous evening, several hours spent at, 'MiG Alley,' the squadron's makeshift pub.
+"What time is it?" the Captain asked, half asleep and slightly hungover after returning late the previous evening, several hours spent at, 'MiG Alley,' the squadron's makeshift pub.

 It's "7:10 sir."

-"Yes sir," the Tech Sergeant replied as he exited the Officer's Quarters and returned to the hanger.
+"Yes sir," the Tech Sergeant replied, exiting the Officer's Quarters and returning to the hanger.

 "Keep her at the ready," Captain McCormick directed the Crew Chief, acknowledging the Captain's order by saluting as he added, "all she needs is refueling sir, and you're good to go."
 The Captain turned and climbed back into the Jeep and drove in the direction of Mission Planning.
 He was scheduled to meet with the squadron and base CO's, his new wingmen, six other Sabre pilots, and Bomber crews for the operational briefing regarding the mission scheduled to begin in the early afternoon.